 Elon Musk‽‽‽ ️ #

 What happens when you gather a bunch of bored teenage hackers stuck at home at the start of the COVID-19 pandemic into an online community?
 They find a way to get ahold of Elon Musk, of course!

-I have a hard time getting people to believe me, so here's proof in the form a video of me asking a question to the dogecoin daddy himself:
+I have a hard time getting people to believe me, so here's proof in the form a video of me asking a question to the elongated muskrat himself:

 And Elon's retweet of a graphic I designed to promote this AMA: